-As such, quite a large number of firms could find themselves needing to put a significant amount of time into overcome this.
+As such, quite a large number of firms could find themselves needing to put a significant amount of time into overcoming this.
 A lot of this will be focused on keeping a company flexible and adaptable as it grows, which is an area that some firms may struggle with.

-Ongoing adaption and transformation is becoming increasingly vital for many firms in the digital consulting world.
+Ongoing adaption and transformation are becoming increasingly vital for many firms in the digital consulting world.
 This may be because of the various technologies and other trends that continue to affect the niche.
 As a result, firms will need to change and grow to meet these trends and technologies.

 Statistics In The Technology Consulting Industry Everybody Should Know

 Alongside each of the trends affecting the technology consulting industry, there are a variety of statistics that every professional in the sector should know.
 While the growth and decline of some areas may be obvious, the amount that this has been seen could be surprising.

 Coupled with this is the fact that some statistics might not be as obvious as others, regardless of how experienced a person is in it.
 Some of the more notable statistics are:

 - The technology consulting industry has grown to employ 2,385,571 people in the United States alone.

 - Between 2014 and 2019, the industry grew at an average annual rate of 4.2%.

 - The market for IT and technology consulting is approximately 20% of the overall consulting market.

 - The Compounded Annual Growth Rate (CARG) has been around 5% annually since 2011.